Lovely-Development-Team/MottoBotto/README.md

 3. Do not abuse MottoBotto.
 Channels should not become spammed with nominations at the expense of the actual conversation that is happening.
 MottoBotto should aid the discussion, not hinder it.
 4. Don’t fish for mottos.
 While there is a leaderboard, don’t try and cheat the system just to raise up the ranks.
 Instead, contribute to discussion naturally and helpfully and your reign will come.

+### Nomination process

+1. Nominate somebody's motto with one of the trigger phrases [listed below](#motto-nomination).
+2. MottoBotto will respond to your nomination message with a "pending" emoji.
+3. The author of the motto you nominated responds to your nomination message with an approval emoji.
+4. MottoBotto will store the nominated motto in the leaderboard, and convert its "pending" emoji to a "success" emoji.

+If you are happy for any message you send to be added to the leaderboard without your explicit approval, you may join the auto-approval role.
+In that situation, steps 2 and 3 above will be skipped.

 ### Adding or changing your emoji on the leaderboard

 To add an emoji to your name on the leaderboard, change the emoji, or remove it, use the [change emoji trigger](#change-emoji) in a direct message to MottoBotto.
 The default is `!emoji`: